 A public cloud solution has its own set of advantages when it comes to cost-efficiency.
 Primarily, public clouds are considered to be the least wasteful deployment option due to the fact that they offer on-demand provisioning of resources.
 This enables the customer to avoid investments or capacity planning exercises altogether, a notable differentiator from private cloud deployment.
 Additionally, companies can save money with public clouds by sidestepping fees for management or support, and discounts are sometimes offered as well for longer-term contract agreements.

 Pricing: Private Cloud

 In the case of private clouds, a key consideration where cost-efficiency is concerned is the utilization and management of those resources.
 If a company has frequently large workloads or processes sensitive data a private cloud can be the only option.
 This can positively impact their spend as it would be cheaper than the provisioning of resources involved with a public cloud.
 There's also the aspect of a fully managed private cloud which, depending on the skill level and the number of IT employees, can alleviate the company's spend on six-figure salaries.

 Essentially, cloud architectures are complex and their costs need to be visualized as part of playing a longer game.
 For companies, desired business outcomes are what should ultimately determine the choice of public or private cloud.
 Therefore, the option which is most cost-effective relies largely on the use cases, workloads and employee base of the business.

-With that being said, it’s more important than ever for businesses to select the right partner that can support and guide them through these decisions, ensuring that their cloud strategy delivers on both their needs and their budget.
+With that being said, it's more important than ever for businesses to select the right partner that can support and guide them through these decisions, ensuring that their cloud strategy delivers on both their needs and their budget.
 VEXXHOST offers public, private and hybrid cloud making it possible to tailor solutions to the benefit of each of our clients.
-We also provide consulting services to aid clients through the sometime overwhelming development of strong cloud strategy.
+We also provide consulting services to aid clients through the sometimes overwhelming development of a strong cloud strategy.
 Contact us for more information!